dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day2-coercion-and-abstract-operations.md

 ---
 layout: ../../components/Layout.astro
-title: Day 2 - Coercion and Abstract operations
+title: Day 2 - Coercion and Abstract Operations
 description: This is the second day of 30 Days of CLG Askmitra.
 Yesterday, I had talked about types and a little bit about coercion.
 Today, I am going to dive into type coercion and abstract operations.
 ---